nitrictech/docs/docs/guides/profiles.md

 Now that you have an API defined with handlers for each of its methods, it's time to test it out locally.

-Try out your application with the `run` command:
+Test out your application with the `run` command:

 ```bash
 nitric run